statelyai/xstate/docs/recipes/react.md

 };
 ```

-If you need to use `send` in the same component to transition use `globalServices`
+If you need to send an event in the component that consumes a service, you can use the `service.send(...)` method directly:

 ```js
 import React, { useContext } from 'react';